sanjaybasu/healthcare-ai-equity/_chapters/chapter_27_multimodal_learning.md

 \mathbf{h}_i = \sum_{m=1}^{M} \mathbb{1}[m \in \mathcal{M}_i] \cdot \text{Adapter}^{(m)}(\mathbf{z}_i^{(m)})
 $$

-where $\mathcal{M}_i$is the set of available modalities for patient$i$, and $\mathbb{1}[\cdot]$ is an indicator function.
+where $\mathcal{M}_i$ is the set of available modalities for patient $i$, and $\mathbb{1}[\cdot]$ is an indicator function.
 Each adapter is a small feedforward network that transforms modality-specific embeddings to a common space.
 This architecture naturally handles any combination of available modalities without requiring retraining.

 **Mixture of Modality Experts:** We can train separate expert models for each modality subset, then route each patient to the appropriate expert based on available modalities.
-For $M$ modalities, this requires training $2^M - 1$ models (one for each non-empty subset).
+For $ M $ modalities, this requires training $ 2^M - 1$ models (one for each non-empty subset).
 While computationally expensive during training, this approach allows each expert to optimize for its specific input pattern.
 A gating network can dynamically weight expert predictions when multiple experts are applicable:

 $$
 \hat{y}_i = \sum_{s \in \mathcal{S}_i} \alpha_{i,s} \cdot \hat{y}_{i,s}
 $$

-where $\mathcal{S}_i$is the set of experts compatible with patient$i$'s available modalities, and$\alpha_{i,s}$ are learned gating weights.
+where $\mathcal{S}_i$ is the set of experts compatible with patient $i$'s available modalities, and $\alpha_{i,s}$ are learned gating weights.

 ### Generative Approaches for Missing Modalities